 If you play a musical instrument, sew or have another teachable talent, offer your services to a few students per week from your home.
 It can be fun, and you’ll love the opportunity to revisit the hobbies you enjoy.

-You can also offer tutoring services from your home.
+You can also offer tutoring services from your home via zoom or skype.
 Check with local schools and private instructors in your area.
 See if they have any struggling students who could benefit from some one-on-one assistance.
 You don’t have to be a teaching expert to help a first or second grader with reading and mathematics, but time-strapped parents will be grateful for the help.
+Put your services on Facebook Live or Twitch and ask for tips, or use Elite Blog Academy to find out how to turn that into a profitable, sustainable long-term business.

-If you’re a former professional or if you have a lot of social media savvy, consider reaching out to businesses who need a little of your expertise.
+If you’re a former professional or are social media savvy, consider reaching out to businesses who need a little of your expertise.
 A word of warning: social media consultants are a dime-a-dozen right now and promoting yourself as an expert can be tricky, especially because the latest trends in social media are ever-changing.

 12. Freelance Writing, Design or Photography